Knabrostræde 25: Site history, 16891834

 Lobeck would later buy Einert Sivertsen's property in Østergade (No. 54 in Købmager Quarter, now Østergade 16).
 He had his son-in-law Erik Pauelsen decorate the walls with murals with motifs from the Bible.

 No. 8 in Snaren's Quarter was not registered with any residents in the 1787 census.

-19th century

 No. 8 in Snaren's Quarter was again not listed with any residents in the 1801 census.
 The property was listed in the new cadastre of 1806 as No. 7 in Snaren's Quarter.
 It belonged to G. L. Becker at that time.